 A home page mockup of the e-commerce site for 90+ Cellars is shown here, which demonstrates an attractive and easy-to-use design for consumers.
 We always focus on ensuring that our designs are user-friendly whether they are on a mobile or desktop device.

 Our approach is driven by an alignment between stakeholders and developers.

 We often use methods and tools based on the specific project, but often use the following:

 We strive to engage stakeholders to articulate goals, use measurable objectives, capture our shared understanding, and plan for stakeholder feedback.
 Creation and elaboration of the visual design and user experience is a process of incremental delivery and continuous feedback from stakeholders.
-We prefer a hybrid approach of an initial design phase and then concurrent process of visual design, user experience, and development.
+We prefer a hybrid approach of an initial design phase and then a concurrent process of visual design, user experience, and development.
 Thus, we will have our design resources available throughout a project, even if we aim to have the UI/UX design 80% completed early in the project.